icon-project/goloop/doc/icon_config.md

 the bottom 78 PRep become a subPRep.

 ### irep, rrep
-irep and rrep are variables that used in ICON1 reward calculation.
+irep and rrep are variables that used in IISS 2.0 reward calculation.

 ### bondRequirement
 Each account can participate in the system as a way of stake, delegation, and bond.
 However, the amount of whole delegation